robertkovacs/Literate/Literate.md

 ## Table of contents

 If the program being compiled is a book, we should also write a table of contents file.
-The question is whether we need this feature when we drop the html output completely...
-(Robert)

 ```d --- Create the table of contents ---
 string dir = outDir ~ "/_book";